heronsystems/adeptRL/README.md

 ## API Reference
 ![architecture](images/architecture.png)
+### Containers
+Containers hold all of the application state.
+Each subprocess gets a container in Towered and IMPALA modes.
 ### Agents
 An Agent acts on and observes the environment.
 Currently only ActorCritic is supported.
 Other agents, such as DQN or ACER may be added later.
-### Containers
+### Networks
-Containers hold all of the application state.
-Each subprocess gets a container in Towered and IMPALA modes.
+Networks are not PyTorch modules, they need to implement our abstract NetworkModule or ModularNetwork classes.
+A ModularNetwork consists of a source nets, body, and heads.
 ### Environments
 Environments run in subprocesses and send their observation, rewards, terminals, and infos to the host process.
 They work pretty much the same way as